-Chance Brooks, Ph.D., an Assistant Professor in Meat Science, focuses on the effects of package type and package characteristics on the shelf life, spoilage masking, and safety of meat products.
+Chance Brooks, Ph.D., a Professor in Meat Science, focuses on the effects of package type and package characteristics on the shelf life, spoilage masking, and safety of meat products.
 In addition, Brooks has explored ways of adding value to beef products through product enhancement, manipulation of underutilized enhancement techniques, and use of unconventional muscles for steak and roast cuts.

 “Our research allows for three basic objectives to be completed,” Brooks explains.
 “It trains and prepares students, secures funding and publications, and provides visibility for not only the department but also the university.”